PAIN TREATMENT & PAIN SOLUTIONS

 Inflammation following both open and closed injuries should resolve in 2-3 weeks, depending upon the severity of the trauma and injury.
 Immobilization and anti-inflammatory medication may be indicated.
 If, after two weeks the inflammation has not resolved, your condition should be evaluated.
 Chronic inflammation should not be allowed to continue for long periods of time as it causes additional damage and increased pain over time.

 Radiofrequency is an energy like laser.
 It is more precise than laser and can travel through a very fine needle-probe.
-Radiofrequency, like laser, is like a tiny knife that can be directed to cut a nerve.
+Radiofrequency, like laser, can be directed to cut a nerve.
 Each cut or lesion interrupts the transmission of a specific nerve and therefore stops the sensation of pain from reaching the brain.
 Radiofrequency procedures can give you one to two years of pain relief.
 The radiofrequency procedure may then be repeated if the pain returns.

-How is Radiofrequency used for pain coming from the neck, chest and low back?
+How is Radiofrequency used for pain coming from the neck, MID and low back?

 WHAT ARE FACET JOINTS?